henryaj/buildgrid/CONTRIBUTING.rst

 Contributing to BuildGrid
 =========================
-Some guidlines for people wanting to contribute.
+Some guidelines for people wanting to contribute.
+Also please always feel free to speak to us, we're very friendly :-)

 Feature Additions
 -----------------